Tips for Buying and Selling Gift Cards with Bridget Casey

-When you think of the kinds of items you’d buy in the second-hand economy, you probably picture purchasing popular items, like gently worn clothing, used electronics, or pre-loved baby toys.
+When you think of the kinds of items you’d buy in the second-hand economy, you probably picture purchasing popular items, like furniture or electronics.
 But there’s one lesser known item that makes it easy to save money, which also happens to be my favourite item: gift cards.

-I’ve been buying and selling gift cards to my favorite stores since 2010.
+I’ve been buying and selling second hand gift cards to my favorite stores since 2010.
 This has allowed me to indulge in some of my shopping habits without blowing my monthly budget or savings goals.
-It’s also made it possible for me to spend my savings on other items that are important to me – like my new baby.
+It’s also made it possible for me to spend my savings on other items that are important to me – like my young daughter.

-Turns out this is a huge trend in the weeks following the holiday season, and something I urge everyone to take advantage of!
+Turns out this is a huge trend leading up to, and following, the holiday season, and is something I urge everyone to take advantage of!

 How to make money selling unwanted gift cards

 If you received gift cards this holiday season that you simply won’t use, or have now missed the store’s return window, you can still get some use out of them and earn money by selling them on Kijiji.
 You can score some cold hard cash to spend where you want to, and your gift card will go to someone who will actually make use of it.